 Essential Tips

 Contesting ineligibility for unemployment benefits can be challenging.
-However, if a few basic tips are kept in consideration, this situation can be dealt with effectively and in a way that benefits you exactly how you want it to.
+However, if a few basic tips are kept in mind, this situation can be dealt with effectively and in a way that benefits you exactly how you want it to.

 The following are a few of the most effective tips that we have gathered for you to go through this process: